 Extreme Views supports artist, engages communities in place-making in some of the most deprived areas of the country, effecting change for coastal communities.
 Over subsequent years, Art Gene’s Extreme Views project will develop and evolve.

-EXTREME VIEWS EVENTS 2019
+EXTREME VIEWS 2019

-In early 2019 three Extreme Views Days were an opportunity for the local communities to explore the natural and industrial spaces around Askam ‘Pier’, Barrow’s Cavendish Dock and at North Scale, Walney Island on short guided walks with local speakers.
-Discuss the important features of these sites and their potential futures.
+In early 2019 three Extreme Views Days were an opportunity for the local communities to explore the natural and industrial spaces around Askam ‘Pier’, Barrow’s Cavendish Dock and at North Scale, Walney Island on short guided walks with local speakers, to discuss the important features of these sites and their potential futures.
 On arrival at the Extreme Views event everyone was given the opportunity to ‘Get On Your Soapbox!’, to share their views, eat free hot homemade food, view the artworks, share ideas and memories, identify the challenges and propose solutions.

-Download the Extreme Views 2019 flyer.
+Download the Extreme Views Pt2 2019 summer programme leaflet.

 EXTREME VIEWS PROJECTS 2018